 Knit your own Fair Ilse vest patterns

-Floaty dresses and big skirts are cottagcore’s summer vibe but if it gets a little chiller then the handmade knits are calling!
+Floaty dresses and big skirts are cottagecore’s summer vibe but if it gets a little chiller then the handmade knits are calling!
 We’ve got everything from knitted jumpers, tops and vests here on Gathered but it’s this baby pink and spring green knitted top that is truly cottagecore fashion.
 Follow Rosee Woodland’s free Fair Isle tank top knitting pattern to make yours.

 Embroider your own cottagecore home decor

-Embroidery is a beautiful, mindful craft and embraces the slow living cottagcore lifestyle.
+Embroidery is a beautiful, mindful craft and embraces the slow living cottagecore lifestyle.
 Stitch your own autumnal beauty with Jessie Doughty’s Give Thanks hoop.
 Stitch this ready for when the leaves fall outside your cottage then hang on your walls for some handmade decor.

 Craft your own tulle skirt

 Cottagecore fashion is all about floaty clothes and this tulle skirt is the floatiest of them all.
 Portia Lawrie shows you how you can turn old curtains into a pleated midi skirt that has the ultimate twirl factor.
 Follow her easy tulle skirt refashion for the free tutorial.